Disease Guide ·Upper Respiratory Infection ·2026

 5Can I prevent my cat from getting a URI?

-The FVRCP core vaccine protects against herpesvirus and calicivirus — the two most common causes.
-While vaccination doesn't prevent infection completely, it significantly reduces the severity and duration of illness.
-Keep new cats isolated for at least 2 weeks before introducing them to resident cats.
-Reduce stress in multi-cat households.
-Good hygiene and ventilation help prevent spread.
+FVRCP vaccine protects against the two most common causes.
+Vaccination reduces severity/duration, not infection completely.
+Isolate new cats 2 weeks.
+Reduce stress in multi-cat homes.
+Good hygiene and ventilation prevent spread.

 6How long does a cat URI last?